Provengo/REST-Tutorial/README.md

-# Testing REST APIs with Provengo Tutorial
+# Testing REST APIs with Provengo

-This tutorial demonstrates how to use Provengo to test REST APIs through a simple Library Management System example.
+This short tutorial demonstrates how to use Provengo to test REST APIs through a simple Library Management System example.

 ## System Under Test